-The Department of Special Education offers a Preliminary Education Specialist Credential and a Teacher Induction Credential in Deaf and Hard of Hearing, Early Childhood Special Education, Mild/Moderate Disabilities and Moderate/Severe Disabilities.
+The Department of Special Education offers a Preliminary Education Specialist Credential and a Teacher Induction Credential in Deaf and Hard of Hearing, Early Childhood Special Education, Mild/Moderate and Extensive Support Needs.
 These programs provide specialized coursework and field experiences for candidates who are interested in serving students with disabilities.

 The Department of Special Education offers the following preliminary credential pathways:

 - Traditional Program, a post-B.A. preservice professional program.

 - Intern Program, a post-B.A. two-year program designed for on-the-job teachers who are eligible for an intern credential.
 Interns must meet all admission requirements prior to receiving an intern credential.
 Interns are district employees and serve as the teacher of record.